microconfig/microconfig/README.md

 Microconfig is written in Java, but it designed to be used with systems written in any language.
 Microconfig just describes format of base configuration, syntax for placeholders, includes, excludes, overrides, expression language for dynamic properties and engine than can build it to plain *.properties or *.yaml.
 Also it can resolve placeholders in arbitrary template files and show diff between config releases.

+# Difference between Microconfig and other popular tools
+Comparing to config servers (like Spring cloud config server or Zookeeper) Config servers solve the problem of distribution of configuration (using http protocol), but to distribute configuration you have to store it, ideally with change history and **without duplication of common part**.

+Comparing with Ansible.
+Ansible is powerful but too general engine for deployment management and doesnt't provide common and clean way to store configuration for microservices.
+And a lot of teams have to invent their own solution based on Ansible.

+Microconfig does one thing and does it well.
+It provides approach, bast practices and engine to handle configuration for big amount of services.
-Configuration can be built during deploy phase and result plain config files can be copied to filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.properties), or you can distribute result configuration using any config servers (like [Spring cloud config server](https://spring.io/projects/spring-cloud-config))
+Your can use Microconfig together with config server and deployment framework.
+Configuration can be built during deploy phase and result plain config files can be copied to filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.properties), or you can distribute result configuration using any config servers.

 # How to keep configuration
 It’s a good practice to keep service configuration separated from code.
 It allows not to rebuild your services any time configuration is changed and use the same service artifacts (for instance, *.jar) for all environments, because it doesn’t contain any env specific configuration.
 Configuration can be updated even in runtime without service' source code changes.